 I started with a solo-braider braid, and then worked with Dominic on a team braid.
 My main problem was that I had only managed to get 2 hours of sleep the previous night!
 I was able to braid, but not to think very clearly.
 I realized later that I must not have taken photos of all of Joy’s sample braids, and I forgot to take any pictures of their labels, so I’m still not sure of their Japanese names.
 I should be able to figure this out at some future point from the many files of kute-uchi charts that Joy so generously sent us.

 We used cord kute (handles) to hold the loops.
 Before the conference, Joy had sent us directions*² for making these, and she also brought some extra sets that she had made.

 One of the amazing braids a solo braider can make with kute-uchi braiding is a doubled-square braid—a thick rectangular braid, just as wide as a square braid, but twice as high as you are braiding it.
 Like two connected square braids stacked on top of each other. (no photo, sorry.)

-Years ago, in my one previous kute-uchi class—and before I had found out about this braid—I still remember how surprised I was to find myself making a braid that came out as two separate square braids at once, one above the other!
+Years ago, in my one previous kute-uchi class I was very surprised to find myself making a braid that came out as two separate square braids at once, one above the other!
 And similarly a bit later, a braid that came out as four little flat layers—4 separate braids simultaneously, stacked on top of each other.

-It all depends on whether and where you turn the loops to connect the four layers…as well as whether you have an odd or an even number of loops on one or both hands.
-This last doesn’t matter in a two-layer loop braid.
-But with four layers being formed from one set of hand-held loops, certain connections between the layers will only work with an odd or even number of loops on the two hands.
+It all depends on whether and where you turn the loops to connect the four layers…as well as whether you start with an odd or an even number of loops on one or both hands.
+Unlike fingerloop braids of only two layers, with four layers being formed from one set of hand-held loops, certain connections between the layers will only work with an odd or even number of loops on the two hands.